-It comes highly recommended, it has the X factor, and I use it daily.
+It comes highly recommended, has the X factor, and I try to use it daily.

 People like the Dalai Lama, Oprah and Deepak Chopra.

 Every day, these powerful and successful people recall what they are grateful for and express this as a matter of course, because there is a unique power in it.